4d/docs/website/translated_docs/es/Concepts/about.md

 The 4D language is not a traditional computer language.
 It is one of the most innovative and flexible languages available on a computer today.
 It is designed to work the way you do, and not the other way around.

 To use traditional languages, you must do extensive planning.
 In fact, planning is one of the major steps in development.
-4D allows you to start using the language at any time and in any part of your database.
+4D le permite empezar a utilizar el lenguaje en cualquier momento y en cualquier parte de su base.
 You may start by adding a method to a form, then later add a few more methods.
-As your database becomes more sophisticated, you might add a project method controlled by a menu.
+A medida que su base se vuelve más sofisticada, podría añadir un método proyecto controlado por un menú.
 You can use as little or as much of the language as you want.
 It is not “all or nothing,” as is the case with many other databases.

-Traditional languages force you to define and pre-declare objects in formal syntactic terms.
+Los lenguajes tradicionales obligan a definir y pre-declarar objetos en términos sintácticos formales.
 In 4D, you simply create an object, such as a button, and use it.
 4D automatically manages the object for you.
 For example, to use a button, you draw it on a form and name it.
 When the user clicks the button, the language automatically notifies your methods.

 Traditional languages are often rigid and inflexible, requiring commands to be entered in a very formal and restrictive style.
 The 4D language breaks with tradition, and the benefits are yours.